jostylr/mathpebbles/src/templates.md

 Here we listen for show events on details and drawers and then we run the initiation code in the pebbles object.
 Just do this once per detail/drawer.
-Need to filter out sub details.
+Need to filter out sub details and drawers.
+So basically, we take all the pebbles in a container and then if they are contained in another detail or drawer, we ignore ($$ will filter stuff in actual subfashion).
+We also grab the scope that the pebble finds itself in.

 The placement of the pebble initiation code gives it access to any of the variables in the additional script area.